1 Hours / 1 CE

 • Intended Audience

-This comprehensive training is designed for professionals seeking to deepen their understanding of the intersecting risks of violence perpetration, victimization, suicide-related behavior, and self-harm.
-The program is suitable for individuals at all experience levels—beginner, intermediate, and advanced—who work in fields where risk assessment and management are essential.
-Participants will gain practical knowledge and skills to identify, assess, and manage complex risk factors across diverse settings.
+This training is designed for clinicians and professionals who want to deepen their understanding of the intersecting risks of violence perpetration, victimization, suicide-related behavior, and self-harm.
+It is ideal for those specializing in forensic psychology, clinical psychology, psychiatry, and related fields where risk assessment and management are central to their practice.
+Participants will gain practical knowledge and skills to identify, assess, and manage complex risk factors across diverse populations.

 • Experience Level